-5.4 Soil Reuse or Disposal
+5.3 Soil Reuse or Disposal

-Soil contaminated with ash that is planned to be reused on-site in locations of existing ash to remain should be managed pursuant to Sections 11.1 and 8.
-Overburden soil scheduled for reuse should be managed pursuant to procedures described in Section 11.2.
+Overburden soil scheduled for reuse should be managed pursuant to procedures described in Section 11.
 Waste soil materials scheduled for disposal should be managed pursuant to procedures described in Section 12.

 6.0 EXCAVATION IN NON-IMPACTED AREAS